-Syracuse University’s College of Engineering and Computer Science offers a Master of Science (M.S.) in Computer Science program delivered online.
+Syracuse University’s College of Engineering and Computer Science offers a Master of Science (M.S.) in Computer Science program, delivered online, that teaches students how to discover groundbreaking solutions to complex technology challenges.
 The program focuses on new system designs that incorporate emerging technology and prepares students to be at the forefront of computer science discovery.
 The program is designed to help students discover groundbreaking solutions to complex technology challenges and develop expertise in areas such as security and assurance, artificial intelligence, computer architecture, and advanced programming.

-The program also features immersion events that allow students to meet and collaborate with their peers, learn from guest speakers who are industry experts, and participate in collaborative, hands-on workshops.
+The program also features in-person immersive learning experiences that allow students to meet and collaborate with their peers, learn from guest speakers who are industry experts, and participate in collaborative, hands-on workshops.

 |Total Credits||30 credit hours|